PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-06-20 06:49:44
+Last updated: 2024-06-20 06:50:17
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Better the butcher than the meat.
+All kings are butchers.
+Are queens so different?  -  Daario Naharis